How Musicians Can Book Podcast Interviews for Free Promotion

 Next, try the ‘artist doppelganger’ approach.
 Make a list of your favourite indie artists in your genre.
 All you need to do then is try to replicate any podcast appearances they’ve made.
 Simply type their name into the search bar of your favourite podcast app and see what comes up.
 This way, the other artists have essentially done the research and sourcing for you.
 You know those podcast hosts are interested in speaking to artists like you, so you can add them to your outreach list.

-Lastly, create a free guest profile account on MatchMaker.fm - it’s an online platform that connects podcasters with guests.
+Lastly, create a guest profile account on MatchMaker.fm - it’s an online platform that connects podcasters with guests.
 So if you’re looking for shows to promote your music on, all it takes is a few clicks.

 To create your profile simply upload a photo of yourself, add your areas of interest, and fill in a few details about your music career to date.
 We recommend checking out some of the existing profiles below for inspiration.